pantheon-systems/documentation/source/content/custom-certificates.md

 1. Please [contact sales](https://pantheon.io/contact-us) if you are not a contract customer.

-1. After a closed contract, Pantheon Professional Services will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).
+1. After a closed contract, Pantheon Onboarding Team will provide you with the CSR file, to pass on to your **Certificate Authority** (CA).
 See [CA Limitations](#ca-limitations) below for more information.
+You must use a Pantheon-generated CSR.
+This is a hard requirement.
+If you already have a certificate, it will need to be re-keyed to match the CSR we provide.

 1. Once you have a set of certificates from the CA, send us: